Update from LINXS Director

 On our website, you will find an interview with Professor Andrew Boothroyd.
 Andrew is from the Physics Department at Oxford University where he is Head of Condensed Matter Physics.
 He also leads the recently funded LINXS Quantum Materials Theme (QMat) which focuses on linking theory with experimental work at ESS and MAX IV.
 This Theme kicks off on 20–21 November.
 In his interview, Andrew highlights his aspirations for the Theme as well as the priority it places on the involvement of early career researchers within the theory community.

-We also highlight the second young researchers’ event as part of the young researchers initiative (YRI) in soft matter; this was organised by Sophie Ayscough (ISIS/ESS) and Jennifer Gilbert (Chalmers).
+On our website you can read about the second young researchers’ event as part of the young researchers initiative (YRI) on soft matter; this was organized by Sophie Ayscough (ISIS/ESS) and Jennifer Gilbert (Chalmers).
 It was a very lively event and attracted researchers from a wide range of different institutes.
 Sophie and Jennifer have emphasized the contribution of these YRI events towards dissolving institutional and interdisciplinary barriers and in forging new collaborations.
 It has also been good to see the impact of Jitendra Mata’s stay at LINXS.
-He was invited as a guest researcher to LINXS as part of the Northern Lights on Food Theme.
+He was invited to LINXS as a guest researcher as part of the Northern Lights on Food Theme.

 The new National and International Theme Call 2024 has just opened – please think about the possibility of applying for a Theme and encourage others to do likewise.
 Themes are three-year funded initiatives where the goal is to bring new research communities together for original, innovative, and pioneering proposals that will advance science using X-rays and neutrons.